MaximoMoyer/Favorite-Projects-During-School/Netflix_Dashboard - (CSS,HMTL,JS)/README.md

 1) Download code

-2) Navigate to where code is stored in you local directory
+2) Navigate to where code is stored in your local directory

 3) Run php -S localhost:8000 in terminal